TupambaeNet/CheQuera/README.md

 # CheQuera
-Proposal: copyleft tool to enable people to do surveilance protected online banking
+Proposal: copyleft tool to enable people to do surveillance protected online banking

 Project inception: github creation date of this branch